 STUDYING ABROAD IN A PANDEMIC: HEALTH AND SAFETY AT AEF

 AEF was proud to resume on site classes as of Spring 2021, being one of the first institutions to welcome students back in Florence for a full semester.
-AEF has worked to create the safest environment for students, in compliance with the guidelines established by the Italian government, the Regione Toscana and the Comune di Firenze (national, regional and local level).
+AEF has worked to create the safest environment for students, in compliance with the guidelines established by the Italian government, the Tuscan Region and the Comune di Firenze (national, regional, and local level).
 We continue to monitor the current regulations, adjusting all necessary protocols and procedures so that the highest standards of health and safety are maintained in place throughout the programs.

-We believe that this situation is an extraordinary opportunity to embrace this experience to the fullest, understanding its deepest meaning: learning the language, the art, the history, the music while taking care of each other, developing cultural and human competences, and finally become real citizens of the world.
+We believe that this situation is an extraordinary opportunity to embrace this experience to the fullest, understanding its deepest meaning: learning the language, the art, the history, the music, while taking care of each other, developing cultural and human competences, and finally becoming real citizens of the world.

 We have always invited our students not to think of themselves as tourists but rather as citizens of Florence.
 We renew our invitation even more powerfully now, in a moment when our city – symbol of the Renaissance – really becomes the place where a renaissance is possible.
 We will make it happen together, following some shared rules based on respect, flexibility, and responsibility.